alexander-lopez-s/pokemon-finder-2.0/README.md

 List of features ready and Todos for future development

--
--
--
+- Search pokemon by inputting a birthdate

 To-do list:

--
--
+- Card animations

 ## Status

-Project is: _in progress_
+Project is: _Completed_